Madrid botanical gardens

 The ticket costs 4€ with an extra 2€ if you would like to visit the temporary exhibitions.
 There are reduced tickets for teachers, students, elderly as well as family discounts.

 The botanical gardens are opened all year round with the exception of Chrismast day and New Year´s day.
-The garde opens at 10:00 and closes at 18:00 (winter season) or 19:00 (summer season)
+The garden opens at 10:00 and closes at 18:00 (winter season) or 19:00 (summer season)

 The Retiro park is so close to the gardens that you may well ask this question.
 Besides, the Retiro park is free!
 Having said this, the botanical gardens offer a different experience.
 If you enjoy gardening a visit to the botanical gardens is a must.
 You will be shocked by the beauty of some of the flowers and plants, wild roses, hues .